Native plant sale being held at Virginia Living Museum for Earth Day

-The plants, which are for a variety of garden sites and styles, from wet ponds to dry rock gardens, are nursery propagated on-site at VLM, and include options for attracting butterflies, hummingbirds and other wildlife to your yard, say museum officials.
+The plants, which are for a variety of garden sites and styles, are nursery propagated on-site at VLM, and include options for attracting butterflies, hummingbirds and other wildlife to your yard, say museum officials.

 Admission to the Spring Native Plant Sale is free and will be held rain or shine.